Miguel OchoaChicano/Latino Studies and

 Class of 2020

-Natalie Berrios | I was born and raised in South Central Los Angeles and I am Central American, specifically of Salvadoran heritage.
-I declared the major in Chicano/ Latino Studies because I knew I wanted to learn more about Latino Studies and my high school did not offer courses like the department did.
+Natalie Berrios | I was born and raised in South Central Los Angeles, and I am Central American, specifically of Salvadoran heritage.
+I declared the major in Chicano/ Latino Studies because I knew I wanted to learn more about Latino Studies, and my high school did not offer courses like the department did.
 I already knew my major was going to be Chicano/Latino Studies coming into UCI!
 As I started taking more courses in the department, I came across a race and ethnicity course that cross-listed with the Criminology, Law and Society major.
-I knew that I wanted to major in that as well because I wanted to have an understanding of minority groups’ experiences with the criminal justice system.
-Chicano/Latino Studies helped me learn about various policies that have affected different Latinx folks.
+I knew that I wanted to major in that as well because I wanted to understand minority groups’ experiences with the criminal justice system.
+Chicano/Latino Studies helped me learn about various policies that have affected different Latino folks.
 It is really vital for people to understand cultures other than their own to be able to help.
-While I felt criminology courses were mostly theory based, I really liked how Chicano/Latino courses allowed me to apply theories to the world around me.
-The courses also allowed for creativity and expression through literature from Latinx people.
-Currently, I am a legal assistant at an immigration law firm and I plan to apply to law school in Fall 2021.
+The courses also allowed for creativity and expression through literature from Latino people.
+Currently, I am a legal assistant at an immigration law firm, and I plan to apply to law school.